johnnyhuy/seek-code-challenge/PROGRESS.md

 ## OpenJDK or Oracle JDK?

 I went with the open source approach but I lack a fair amount of Java knowledge given that I come from a Microsoft shop company.

+## Why Terraform?

+Having the state of infrastructure stored somewhere can be beneficial to dictate what we want to **change**, this includes deleting, updating and creating.
+The alternative would be to use the cloud provider's stateless API to build a snapshot of the infrastructure to essentially try mimic what Terraform is doing with state.

+### Cons?

+Well state can become malformed and we need to take steps to ensure that the state of infrastructure does not *drift* with the reality of what's deployed in the cloud.
+Operators will need to know how to stateful applications similar to how database engineers require knowledge in change the state of databases.

+This is where Terraform can be re-applied to sure the state is always the same as declared.